entando/entando-docs/vuepress/docs/next/tutorials/cms/contents-tutorial.md

 To manage Contents through the Web CMS

--   Select `Contents - Management`.
+-   Select `Content - Management`.
 All existing content is displayed in a table list.

 ![image](./extracted-media/media/Content1.png)